Janmejay-Joshi/Auto-Attendance-Moodle/README.md

 * Script breaks when server goes down
 * Dosen't work Perfectly on termux

+## FAQ

-### For non-AIR Branch Students:
+1. **For non-AIR / non-CSE Branch Students**

     Edit MetaData.csv and Schedule.csv according to your own Schedule, Class Links and Static Class Passwords

+2. **Re-intializing configuration (Changing Branch in AutoAtendance)**

+    Delete credentials file to start the configuration prompt